MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 export default App
 ```
-We have commented out the child components for now, but as we create each of these components, we will uncomment those specific lines.
-Let's move to the next step of creating each of the components we have defined here and adding the logic and UI needed to accomplish our goals:
+The child components are currently commented out, but as you create each of these components, you'll uncomment the specific lines.

+Create each of the components you've defined and add the logic and UI needed to accomplish your goals:

 - Discover injected providers (browser-installed wallets).
 - Save those providers and selected wallet in global state (context provider)